 Want to recruit more men?
-The truth is, we unintentionally do a lot of things that are a natural repellent for men.
+The truth is, we unintentionally do a lot of things that are a natural repellent for guys.
 Here’s how to get men more involved.

 The Bible says fathers should teach children the truths of God, so why are so few men working in Sunday school?
 Could it be that we’re turning them off before they get a chance to serve?
 Are we unintentionally frightening them away once they volunteer?
 After years of service, observing the church at large, and talking with children’s ministers across the country, we’ve come to think so…but we also believe change is possible.